CRaC/docs/README.md

 ## Results

-C/RaC support was implemented in a few frameworks and it provides next results.
+CRaC support was implemented in a few frameworks and it provides next results.
 Source code for changes and examples can be found in the [Examples](#examples).

 ![Startup Time](startup.png)